restcord/restcord/docs/_docs/Channel/Delete Pinned Channel Message.md

 ## Description

 Delete a pinned message in a channel.
-Requires the &#039;MANAGE_MESSAGES&#039; permission.
+Requires the MANAGE_MESSAGES permission.

 ## Parameters